gvermag22/python-automation-scripts/README.md

 - message.txt: A file with text message and variables x1, x2, x3 where ever you want to switch the variables like
 - chromedriver: The chromedriver file for MacOS/unix

+### Known issues
+- after few hours, the connection times out, so you have to run the script again against the numbers.csv.err file at the end

 ### usage examples:
 ```
 python3 sendtext.py -h # get help on usage